 Human blood genetics are quite complex because at each point there are a number of possible characteristics.
-Nevertheless, the genetics of human blood is far better understood than that of any other human tissue.
+Nevertheless, understanding blood types, and the genetics of human blood is far easier than that of any other human tissue.
 To make things a little easier to understand, here are some guidelines for understanding how both the ABO blood types and the Rh system work.

 The ABO Blood Types